nevinjoseph01/Capstone_Project/README.md

 + the difference between the columns is vast.
 Does Standardization count for scaling all 42 various features separately?
 + what if our feature selection remains unclear, and the var names are not understandable, and the figure representation of the feature is vague?
 Wagwan then?

+## Potential research Questions:
++ Are certain types of network traffic more commonly associated with anomalies or attacks?
+Exploring protocol, service, and flag distributions in relation to anomalies.

++ How do normal and anomalous connections differ in terms of volume and duration?
+Comparing bytes sent/received and connection times.

++ Do specific connection behaviors appear more frequently in anomalies?
+Looking at patterns like repeated login attempts or unusual connection flags.

++ Are there patterns in how network activity builds up before an anomaly occurs?
+Investigating features like connection count or repeated service usage.

++ Do host-based behaviors show early signs of risky or unusual activity?
+Analyzing metrics like access rate, host diversity, or repeated service targeting.

++ Can we identify distinct behavior profiles associated with different types of anomalies?
+Looking for clusters or patterns that map to known threat categories.

++ Are there silent or low-visibility behaviors that still represent a high level of risk?
+Studying low-volume, low-activity traffic that results in serious anomalies.

 ## Already done: